dlarrick/hass-kumo/README.md

 [![Type](https://img.shields.io/badge/Type-Custom_Component-orange.svg)](https://github.com/dlarrick/hass-kumo) [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

+> [!CAUTION]
+> ## New Mitsubish Comfort app breakage
+>
+> **TL;DR: Mitsubishi has changed their cloud components.
+DO NOT uninstall/reinstall or reconfigure the Kumo integration or you will lose access.**
+>
+> Adapting to these changes is a goal, but PyKumo / Hass-Kumo is a side / weekend project for the primary maintainer.
+Assistance greatly appreciated!
+Leave a comment in [#189](https://github.com/dlarrick/hass-kumo/issues/189) if you're able & willing to help.
+>
+> ### Summary
+> - Mitsubishi rolled out a new Kumo app and corresponding server-side cloud infrastructure.
+It appears there's a new firmware version for the indoor unit WiFi adapters as well.
+This rollout did not go well for them.
+> - The new server-side cloud infrastructure has broken pykumo's ability to retrieve the information needed to achieve access to the indoor units' local API that PyKumo depends on.
+> - The rollout de-stabilized the whole Kumo ecosystem, causing interruption of even local access for indoor units that encountered errors talking to the cloud.
+(This issue may have existed previously but was made worse by the upgrade.)
+> - Early indications are that the local indoor unit API has not changed substantially and still works OK for those who waited out the storm.
+>
+> ### Unknowns
+> - Does switching to the new Mitsubishi iOS and/or Android app cause the indoor units to lose compatibility with PyKumo / Hass-Kumo?
+(I think the answer is "no" but have not confirmed).
+> - Can we continue to get access tokens etc. from the new Kumo Cloud service?
+> - Are there minor changes to the local API that we need to accommodate?
+> - Are there changes to the local API that we can take advantage of?
+>
+> ### Plan
+> - Verify if PyKumo's cloud account/login is fully broken, or just needs adjustment
+> - Snoop/capture a login session from the new app (likely needs standard iOS / Android man-in-the-middle traffic capture unless there's a new web app)
+> - Use this to restore cloud account/login to PyKumo
+> - Snoop/capture local communication from the new app to an indoor unit and compare to what PyKumo does

+## Home Assistant component
 Mitubishi Kumo Cloud (Kumo for short) is a custom component for Home Assistant that allows you to control Mitsubishi mini-split units that are connected to the Mitsubishi KumoCloud service.

 - For US (North American) market mini-splits with a KumoCloud WiFi interface (for example, PAC-USWHS002-WF-2).